 "Doug and Geof have developed a special symbiosis; they are true complements to each other as they play, each allowing room for the other to shine." - Anya Zakiewicz, Simple Gifts Coffeehouse, Nashua NH

 Together since 2002, these bluesmen conjure the sounds of the “Deep Blues” with wailing harmonica, sharp vocal harmonies and driving steel guitar rhythms.
-They play songs of hard living, love, lost love, natural disasters and celebration with deep respect and affection.
-Their performances paint a picture of the blues through the songs and stories of its pioneers and the times they lived.
+They play songs of hard living, love won and lost, natural disasters and celebration.
+Their performances paint a picture of the blues through the songs and stories of its early creative geniuses and the times they lived.
 Their sound has been described as “gritty and soulful” and their story telling engaging and insightful.

 "Baza has taken the time to get inside the old songs and styles and figure out what made them tick (bass runs, harmonies, turnarounds and phrases) to really do the music justice." - Jim Katsiaficas, guitarist

 On their 2017 CD release, “Reeds, Strings, Blues & Rags” Doug and Geof perform five traditional country blues songs and four originals that seem right at home with the tradition that inspired them.

 “"Baza proves themselves to be one of the Granite States treasures!
 Good stuff!" - Doug Sloan, Metronome Magazine